 You will enjoy some of Scotland's most exciting autumnal birding with an experienced Heatherlea Guide in a part of the country not usually explored by visiting birders.

 The holiday begins in Perth, where we will pick-up from Perth rail station.
-Drivers may park in a secure location.
+Drivers may park in a secure location at the train station.
 Briefing and overnight stay at a comfortable hotel in Perth.

 As we depart Perth towards Scone Palace, where the largest flock of Hawfinches in Scotland can be found.
 This is a regular flock, so your chances of seeing the birds are good.
 Next, bird our way south, visiting Vane Farm for large numbers of Geese and huge gatherings of wildfowl, which often include rarer visitors such as Ring-Necked Duck, American Wigeon and also possibly White tailed Eagle.
 Vane Farm sits on Loch Leven, where Mary Queen of Scots was imprisoned and escaped from an island castle on the loch.
 If any other rare or interesting birds are in the area (for example, Loch Awe Meadows or Lochgelly), we will detour to catch up with them.
 The scenic coastal towns of South Fife are visited on the Firth of Forth where we expect to see great rafts of sea duck congregating which may include some scarce or rare species and White-Winged Gulls.
 We stay the night in Lower Largo – the birth town of Alexander Selkirk who provided inspiration for Daniel Defoe’s Robinson Crusoe.

-We drive north from Arbroath, checking the shoreline for Purple Sandpiper and white-winged gulls.
+Our final day in Angus, we revisit some cites, checking the shoreline for Purple Sandpiper and white-winged gulls.
 We visit some of the small bays before a stroll down to Lunan Bay where we look for scoter, divers and gulls and check the surrounding farmland for Corn Bunting and Tree Sparrow.
 We spend the afternoon at Montrose Basin where large numbers of geese, Eider, Shelduck, Wigeon and overwintering waders will be present.
 The Basin has a impressive track record of rare birds in winter including Ivory Gull and Lesser Yellowlegs.
-We drive up past Dunnottar Castle to the ancient fishing town of Stonehaven and stay nearby.

-We spend our final full day exploring the area around Fraserburgh and Loch of Strathbeg, Britain’s largest dune loch, which in winter holds 20% of the world’s population of Pink-footed Geese.
+We spend our final full day exploring the area around the Ythan Estuary, an import migration site and SSSI, before heading on to Fraserburgh and Loch of Strathbeg, Britain’s largest dune loch, which in winter holds 20% of the world’s population of Pink-footed Geese.
 Previous trips have produced Green-winged Teal, American Wigeon, Ross’s and Snow Goose and Smew.
 The headland at Fraserburgh had a good track record for rare gulls, with several records of Ross’s Gull here.
 The local farmland is very productive with large numbers of finches, buntings (including Corn Bunting) expected, and also good numbers of Tree Sparrow.
 We finish the day with a round-up of the week’s birding.

 This holiday can be combined with: